 Go ahead and fill in the blank.
 It’s finally happened.
 I’m pretty sure we’ve been worked over at least once by every rental agency in Costa Rica.

-In a couple of decades and dozens of rentals our major failure rate has been around 50%.
-We’ve experienced the following (parenthesis show number of times)
+In a couple of decades and dozens of rentals our we’ve had every imaginable major failure.
+We’ve experienced the following (parenthesis show number of times)…

 - reserved vehicle not available (7)

 - break downs (3)